ANG13T/Capacitance_Measurer/README.md

 - A = surface area where the plates overlap
 - d = distance between the plates

+For this project, we will record the amount of time it takes to charge an unknown capacitor with a known resistance until it reaches 63.2% of its total voltage.
+Based on the time we will be able to calculate the capacitance of the capacitor using the equation: C = τ / R

 ### Resistor Functionality

+For this project we are using a 220Ω Resistor as well as a 10KΩ Resistor in order to discharge the capacitor.
+The voltage across the capacitor will be measured using an analog input.

 ### LCD Display Functionality